CR23-TR03-PukulEnam-Recommender-System/machinelearning/README.md

 ## Installation

+Follow These Steps to Install and Set up The Training

 ## Data Collecting and Preprocessing
 PukulEnam provides real past projects data, however after consideration our team decided to make a dummy data consist of 50.000 rows of past project data to train the model.
 The dataset comprises four columns of features: Topics, Subtopics, Difficulty, and Project Type.
 Additionally, there is a label column called Workers.
 But in the future development project manager can do transfer learning to fit real-life data for more accurate prediction.